harvard-acc/gem5-aladdin/README.md

 ## Notices ##

+#### August 28th, 2017 ####

+All commits from gem5 upstream as of 8/17/17 have been merged into gem5-aladdin.
+Notable changes:

+* SWIG has been replaced by PyBind11, so SWIG is no longer a dependency.
+  PyBind11 comes packaged with gem5.
+* There is a new SQL stats dump implementation.
+The previous version was written in Python, but is no longer compatible with PyBind11.
+To use the new implementation, you must install the SQLite3 development headers and libraries (in Ubuntu: `sudo apt install libsqlite3-dev`).

 #### June 3rd, 2017 ####

 This branch has been renamed from `devel` to `master` and is now the default